 It is the responsibility of each author to ensure that papers submitted to Acta Innovations are written with ethical standards in mind.
 Authors affirm that the article contains no unfounded or unlawful statements and does not violate the rights of third parties.
 The Publisher will not be held legally responsible should there be any claims for compensation.

 Criteria for publication

 To be published in Acta Innovation, a paper must be scientifically valid and technically sound in methodology and analysis.
+A novelty of the work should be clearly indicated.
 Manuscripts are not assessed based on their perceived importance, significance or impact; the research community makes such judgements after publication.
 We are happy to publish papers of niche scope, that lie between disciplines but always with a clear vision about the impact the results and innovation can be made to the area.